Administration and Management Team

 Dan Harris, Police Officer I: Officer Harris has been employed with the Cramerton Police Department for 4 years and worked as a deputy for the Gaston County Sheriff’s Office for 4 years before joining the Cramerton force.
 Officer Harris is currently assigned to patrol duties.

 Todd Proper, Police Officer I: Officer Proper has been employed with the Cramerton Police Department for 3 years and worked as a police officer for Allied Barton Company Police for 4 years before joining the Cramerton force.
 Officer Proper is pursuing a B.S. in Information Technology from ECPI School of Technology.
 Officer Proper is currently assigned to patrol as the department’s K9 officer with his partner “Gage”.

 David Beane, Police Officer I: Officer Beane has worked for the Cramerton Police Department for 5 years.
 Officer Beane worked briefly for the Lincoln County Sheriff’s Office.
 Officer Beane is currenlt pursuing a Criminal Investigator’s Certification from the North Carolina Justice Academy.
 Officer Beane holds an EMT-B Certification from the North Carolina Department of Emergency Medical Services and a Firefighter I and II Certification from the North Carolina Office of the State Fire Marshal.
 Officer Beane worked previously for Denver and Shelby Fire Departments as well as Gaston Emergency Medical Services.
 Officer Beane is currently assigned to patrol and volunteers for the Lincolnton Fire Department.

 J. Fulbright, Police Officer I: Officer Fulbright is currently assigned to patrol duties.

 M. Pena, Police Officer I: Officer Pena is currently assigned to patrol duties.

-J. Howell, Police Officer I: Officer Howell is currently assigned to patrol duties.
+J. Gibson, Police Officer I: Officer Gibson is currently assigned to patrol duties.